 Romeo and Juliet in Palestine is about students and teachers who face ordinary dilemmas (taking an exam, falling in love, skipping class) in extraordinary circumstances, in the occupied West Bank.

 It is also about Tom’s family history: his paternal grandparents, Lisl and Tibor Sperlinger, were Jewish and fled Vienna in 1938.
 They were lifelong Zionists.

 The book was published in the UK and US by Zero Books and praised by John Berger, Helen Dunmore and Ahdaf Soueif, among others.
-It will be published in an Arabic translation by the Khalil Sakakini Cultural Center in 2020; the translation is by students at An-Najah University.
+It was published in an Arabic translation by the Khalil Sakakini Cultural Center in 2021; the translation is by students at An-Najah University.